Federal Reserve sees rates near zero at least through 2023

 The Fed’s benchmark interest rate influences borrowing costs for homebuyers, credit card users, and businesses.
 Fed policymakers hope an extended period of low interest rates will encourage more borrowing and spending, though their new policy also carries risks of inflating stock or causing other financial market bubbles.

 The Fed’s moves are occurring against the backdrop of an improving yet still weak economy, with hiring slowing and the unemployment rate at 8.4%.

-The central bank did note some improvement in the economy, however, forecasting that GDP would fall by 3.7% compared to a June forecast of a 6.5% drop.
+Still, at a virtual conference with reporters following the statement, Fed chair Jay Powell said that the economy has recovered more quickly than the Fed had expected.
+The Fed updated its forecast for GDP to a decline of 3.7% compared to a June forecast of a 6.5% drop.
 On employment, the Fed projected an unemployment rate at the end of the year of 7.6% instead of the 9.3% it projected in June.

+Still, Powell acknowledged the economic outlook remains highly uncertain and depends heavily on the ability of the U.S. to get control of the pandemic.

+“A full economic recovery is unlikely until people are confident that it is safe to re-engage in a wide variety of activities,” Powell said.

+During his news conference, Powell, as he has in the past, supported more spending by Congress to help the economy recover.
+Congress is deadlocked on more financial relief because of disagreements on the size of the package between Democrats and Republicans.

+“My sense is that more fiscal support is likely to be needed,” Powell said.
+“There are still roughly 11 million people out of work because of the pandemic.”

-The Fed’s statement formalized a change in its policy toward inflation.
-Fed chair Jerome Powell first said last month that the Fed would seek inflation above 2% over time, rather than just keeping it as a static goal.
+The Fed’s statement formalized a change in its policy toward inflation first announced by Powell last month.

 The Fed said that that because inflation has mostly fallen below its target of 2% in recent years, Fed policymakers now “will aim to achieve inflation moderately above 2 percent for some time.”
 It also says it will keep rates at nearly zero until “inflation has risen to 2% and is on track to moderately exceed 2% for some time.”